Skip to main content

 The Pay-in-Four BNPL loan provider may not treat any required minimum periodic payments received within 14 calendar days after mailing or delivery (e.g., electronic delivery) of the periodic statement as late.
 12 CFR § 1026.5(b)(2)(ii)(B)(2)(ii).
 Additionally, the covered BNPL loan provider must adopt reasonable procedures designed to ensure that periodic statements are mailed or delivered at least 14 calendar days prior to the date on which the creditor may treat the required minimum periodic payment as late.
 12 CFR § 1026.5(b)(2)(ii)(B)(2)(i).
 A covered BNPL loan provider is not required to determine the specific date on which a periodic statement is mailed or delivered to an individual consumer, but instead may adopt reasonable procedures designed to ensure that periodic statements are mailed or delivered to consumers no later than a certain number of days after the closing date of the billing cycle, and assume that date for purposes of determining when the covered BNPL loan provider may treat a payment as late.
 Comment 5(b)(2)(ii)-1.
 Once the covered BNPL loan provider adopts reasonable procedures for mailing or delivering periodic statements, the BNPL loan provider can calculate when it may treat a payment as late under the regulation by adding the number of days identified in its reasonable procedures for ensuring mailing or delivery to the 14-calendar day prohibition period required under the regulation.
 Within that identified period, if a payment is received after the contractual due date, the BNPL loan provider may not treat it as late.
 However, if the payment is received after that identified period, it may be treated as late by the BNPL loan provider.

 For example, assume a BNPL loan provider’s two-week billing cycle is from January 1, 2025, through January 14, 2025, and the BNPL loan provider’s reasonable procedures are designed to ensure mailing or delivery of the periodic statement no later than 3 calendar days after the closing date of the billing cycle.
 The BNPL loan provider may assume the consumer’s periodic statement is mailed or provided on January 17th (3 calendar days from the close of the billing cycle on January 14th).
-If the account disclosed on the periodic statement is the multifeatured credit account accessed through the digital user account, then the statement must disclose the two covered Pay-in-Four BNPL loans, and the BNPL loan provider must not treat any periodic payments for the disclosed BNPL loans due between January 1st and January 14th as late if received prior to January 31, 2025.
+If the account disclosed on the periodic statement is the multifeatured credit account accessed through the digital user account, then the statement must disclose the two covered Pay-in-Four BNPL loans, and the BNPL loan provider must not treat any periodic payments for the disclosed BNPL loans due between January 1st and January 14th as late if received on or before January 31, 2025.